Need Some Advice? Request a Callback

 This category also includes spontaneously combustible solids and items that are dangerous when wet through the generation of flammable gases that can self-ignite through the heat produced during the reaction.

-Oxidising substances – UN Class 5, divisions 5.1-5.2
+Oxidizing substances – UN Class 5, divisions 5.1-5.2

-Class 5 dangerous goods fall under either UN Class 5.1 for oxidising agents or 5.2 for organic peroxides.
+Class 5 dangerous goods fall under either UN Class 5.1 for oxidizing agents or 5.2 for organic peroxides.
 These are goods with a very high oxygen content that makes them extremely dangerous as they are either liable to combust individually or contribute to the combustion of other flammable or combustible items by producing oxygen, and both can be difficult to extinguish.

 Examples include hydrogen peroxide and nitrates (sodium, lead, ammonium).